marschall/threeten-jpa/README.md

 Not supported is converting `TIME WITH TIMEZONE` to `OffsetTime` because there is no way of accessing this from JDBC/JPA.
 Converting `TIMESTAMP WITH TIMEZONE` to `OffsetDateTime` is only supported with the Oracle EclipseLink extension.

-The project requires Java SE 8 (for the date and time classes) and JPA 2.1 (for the attribute converters).
+This project requires Java SE 8 (for the date and time classes) and JPA 2.1 (for the attribute converters).

+This project is very similar to [montanajava/jpaattributeconverters](https://bitbucket.org/montanajava/jpaattributeconverters) and can be used in [much the same way](https://weblogs.java.net/blog/montanajava/archive/2014/06/17/using-java-8-datetime-classes-jpa).

 Usage
 -----